Training to become a barrister

-For the last ten years, the vocational stage of training to become a barrister has been satisfied by completing the Bar Professional Training Course (BPTC) - and you might still hear that term being used.
-As of September 2020, the BPTC will be replaced by a more flexible and more affordable system.
-There will no longer be one common course title; instead, course providers choose their course name and have more flexibility in how they offer the training.
+The vocational stage of training to become a barrister used to be satisfied by completing the Bar Professional Training Course (BPTC) - and you might still hear that term being used.
+As of September 2020, the BPTC has been replaced by a more flexible and more affordable system.
+There is no longer one common course title; instead, course providers choose their course name and have more flexibility in how they offer the training.
 The range of names include: the Barrister Training Course, the ICCA Bar Course and Bar Vocational Studies.
 In this career briefing, we'll use 'bar training course' as the common term for all courses.

-Despite the lack of common course name, rest assured that all course providers must be authorised by the Bar Standards Board in order to train future barristers.
+Despite the lack of common course name, rest assured that all course providers must be authorised by the Bar Standards Board (the profession's regulator) in order to train future barristers.
 In other words, the courses are still regulated to a high standard.

 Courses are likely to offer more online elements, which will help providers to keep the costs down.
 Some, but not all, providers are splitting their courses (and course fees) into two parts, allowing students to pay for part one before committing to an (often more expensive) part two.
-Some course providers give students will also have the option of pausing their studies between parts one and two.
+Some course providers give students the option of pausing their studies between parts one and two.
 Check individual course providers websites for details on how they offer their courses as providers' offerings vary.

 For information on these courses, check individual providers' websites and to keep up-to-date with changes, please check Bar Standards Board

 Bar course providers:

-The following eight organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) have been authorised to deliver Bar training from September 2020.
-As of May 2020, Manchester Metropolitan University is still pending authorisation:
+The following nine organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) have been authorised to deliver Bar training from September 2020.

 - The Inns of Court College of Advocacy